Saturday, December 27, 2025

 Milo’s struggle to obtain funding mirrors the experience of many biblical prophets and visionaries who were ridiculed by authorities.
 Like Noah, who warned of a flood yet was mocked by his contemporaries, or Jeremiah, whose message was dismissed by leaders, Milo is rejected by the mayor and town councillors.
 Institutional power proves blind to truth when it does not serve immediate interests.
 Truth, in Scripture as in the film, is often recognised only by those willing to listen in humility.

 When Milo finally finds support, it comes from an unlikely and morally ambiguous group.
 This reflects a recurring biblical pattern: God’s purposes often advance through imperfect vessels.
-Yet unlike biblical narratives where God directs events toward redemption, the expedition crew hides a corrupt intention.
+Yet unlike biblical narratives, in which God directs events toward redemption, the expedition crew hides a corrupt intention.
 Captain Venture embodies fallen humanity—ambitious, calculating, and governed by greed.
 His obsession with the crystal parallels the biblical warning that “the love of money is the root of all kinds of evil” (1 Timothy 6:10).
 Venture does not see Atlantis as a living culture but as a resource to be mined, echoing humanity’s post-Fall tendency to dominate rather than steward creation (Genesis 3).

-Atlantis itself functions symbolically as a lost Eden.
+Atlantis itself symbolises a lost Eden.
 It is a civilisation preserved beneath the waters, hidden from a corrupted world above.
 Water in Scripture is both judgment and mercy—Noah’s flood destroys wickedness but preserves life through the ark.
 Likewise, Atlantis survives beneath the sea, protected yet isolated.
 Milo approaches Atlantis with reverence, much like Moses approaching holy ground, while Venture approaches it as a commodity.
 The difference lies not in intelligence or courage, but in the condition of the heart.

 The crystal itself carries strong symbolic weight.
 It grants life but demands sacrifice and responsibility.
 In this sense, it mirrors divine gifts in Scripture—blessings that become destructive when taken without obedience.
 When Venture seeks the crystal by force, he reenacts the sin of Adam and Eve: grasping what was never meant to be taken on human terms.
 The result is death and destruction, reinforcing the biblical truth that life cannot be preserved through greed.